 Unfortunately this does not apply to videos previously recorded but it will allow all future videos to be shared.
 If you want share a previously made video please use this guide to make a 'snip' of your previously recorded videos, the snipped video will be recorded in H.264 format and can then be shared.

 We hope you have found this guide useful.
-If you are unable to do this or you don't have a computer, or you have followed the guide and the compression option isn't here or cannot be changed, please use this guide to find the serial number of the camera, and create a support ticket here.
+If you are unable to do this or you don't have a computer, or you have followed the guide and the compression option isn't here or cannot be changed, please use this guide to find the serial number of the camera and open a support ticket.
 Please send the serial number of the camera, the password (if you have set one), a brief description of what went wrong and ensure that you include 'H265 error' in the subject of your message.